mrYakamoto/debugging-drill-read-the-error/README.md

 ##Conclusion
 Our code is going to contain bugs.
 Learning how to approach fixing them is a real skill.

 There is usually more than one way to fix a bug.
-In this challenge, our options for fixing bugs was limited because we were not able to change the tests (i.e., how we wanted the methods to behave).
+In this challenge, our options for fixing bugs were limited because we were not able to change the tests (i.e., how we wanted to call the methods and how they behaved).

-Here's a juicy question: why would we rewrite the *invocation* of a method as opposed to the *definition* of the method?
+Here's a juicy question: why might we decide to rewrite the *invocation* of a method as opposed to the *definition* of the method?
 In a small program like this, the code is flexible enough to warrant either choice.
 When working on larger applications, you have to constantly be aware of *how* you are fixing bugs.
 Fixing one bug can easily cause more bugs or confusion down the line if you are not careful.